EficodeRjpalt/vulns2jira/README.md

 ## Description

-A brief description of your project.
+A project to send Dependabot alerts to a Jira project.

 ## Installation